imaginedelements/heather-turano-coaching/src/pages/about/index.md

     Lastly, My life and energy is to support your growth and strip away the stories you have told yourself of who you THINK you are, so that you can become the crazy awesome people you are MEANT to be!
-  detailTitle: ' I know, can you believe it!
+  title: 'I know, can you believe it!
 You aren’t alone.'
-callToAction:
+coachingSignup:
   body: >-
     Are you ready for some honest connection and that feel-good passion for life?
 Let’s get this journey started!
+  form:
-  catInputPlaceholder: Email Address
+    emailAddressPlaceholder: Email
+    firstNamePlaceholder: First Name
-  ctaButtonLabel: Gimme that JOY
+    submitLabel: Gimme that JOY.
+  prompt: .
-  title: Sound like a match made in "you’re not alone” heaven?
+  title: Sound like a match made in ‘you’re not alone” heaven?
 ---